 Holdings are subject to change at any time.
 Holdings should not be relied upon in making investment decisions and should not be construed as research or investment advice regarding specific securities.
 By accessing the portfolio holdings, you agree not to reproduce, distribute or disseminate the portfolio holdings, in whole or in part.

 Registered in Scotland as an Investment Company Number 137448

 The objective of the Company is to provide a high and growing dividend and capital growth from an investment in a portfolio invested principally in the ordinary shares of smaller UK companies and UK fixed income securities.

-In this webcast, Phil Webster gives an update on a wide range of subjects including performance, the twenty largest equity investments, equity portfolio activity and the fixed income portfolio.
+In this webcast, Phil Webster gives an update covering the half yearly report to 30 June 2014.
+The update will cover a wide range of subjects including performance, a sector breakdown, twenty largest investments and an outlook.